topmansam/Computer-Science-Projects/README.md

-# IASC-1P04
+# IASC-1P04 | Samuel Onabol

-git hub repository for IASC 1P04
+Welome to the webiste for my Twine game, created for the course IASC 1P04 at Brock University

+## Playtest

+playtest my game [here]

+## Game Proposal Document

+Read the documentation for my game [here]